Our Local SEO For Lawyers Guide gives law firms actionable steps to improve their local rankings.

 - Awards and recognition.

 Don’t keyword stuff your description.
-It won’t help your Local Pack rankings and will definitely turn off potential clients.
+It won’t help your local search rankings and will definitely turn off potential clients.
 Business listings that leave this blank miss out on a great opportunity and hurt their ability to rank.

 Make sure you choose the best categories for you.
 For example, if you’re a personal injury attorney you’ll want to choose that as your primary category.